Kiran-SS-27/Phone-Number-Visualizer/README.md

-This project provides a Python code to track the approximate geographical location and service provider of a phone number and visualize it on an interactive map.
-It leverages the `phonenumbers` library for parsing and basic information, the `opencage` library for precise geocoding, and `folium` for map generation.

 ## ✨ Features

 * **Phone Number Parsing:** Utilizes the `phonenumbers` library to parse and validate phone numbers, extracting country and national numbers.